danielgreenberger/RaceCar/RosIntegration/README.md

 ```

-**Note:** The lines above correspond to the Cmake configurations for RaceCar, and need to be updated whenever the racecar
+**Note:** The lines above are based on the Cmake configurations for RaceCar, and need to be updated whenever the racecar
 cmake is changed (i.e new file added/deleted).

 ##### Step 4: Copy all source files